wur-bioinformatics/introduction-to-bioinformatics/week1.md

 %ANSWER%4.
 Answer a is incorrect, A stands for Alanine
 %ANSWER%5.
 The nonpolar amino acids are hydrophobic (not liking water), and therefore tend to be buried inside the protein surrounded by other hydrophobic amino acids.
 %ANSWER%6.
 Side chain activities
-%ANSWER%`{image} images/Week1/assignment_2_6_peptide_solution.png
+%ANSWER%```{image} images/Week1/assignment_2_6_peptide_solution.png
 %ANSWER%:alt: Peptide exercise solution.
 %ANSWER%:align: center
 %ANSWER%:width: 100%
 %ANSWER%:name: assignment_2_6_peptide_solution
-%ANSWER%`
+%ANSWER%```
 %ANSWER%7.
 Side chains and their activities \
-%ANSWER%a & b: other non-polar aa such as Val/Ala/Ieu -> hydrophobic \
+%ANSWER%  a & b: other non-polar aa such as Val/Ala/Ieu -> hydrophobic \
 %ANSWER%c: Asp -> electrostatic \
 %ANSWER%d: Cys -> disulfide \
-%ANSWER%e: Tyr (or any other polar amino acid)-> hydrogen bond \
+%ANSWER%e: Tyr (or any other polar amino acid)-> hydrogen bond
 %ANSWER%8.
 Protein structures \
-%ANSWER%a. there are 2 times 4 and 3 large beta strands (organized in 2 anti-parallel beta-sheets).
+%ANSWER%  a. there are 2 times 4 and 3 large beta strands (organized in 2 anti-parallel beta-sheets).
 Furthermore, the structure contains 1 alpha-helix and 3 3/10 helices, the fourth most common type of protein secondary structures. \
-%ANSWER%b.
+%ANSWER%  b.
 Likely two identical domains.
 If you look under "Annotations" in the menu, you see various different annotation sources that mention a gamma-crystallin domain.
 Under the "Sequence" tab you can see where these domains are on the protein, for example the PFAM or SCOP annotations clearly show two domains.
-%ANSWER%`{image} images/Week1/assignment_2_8b_pfam.png
+%ANSWER%```{image} images/Week1/assignment_2_8b_pfam.png
 %ANSWER%:alt: 3D view of domains in 1AMM.
 %ANSWER%:align: center
 %ANSWER%:width: 100%
 %ANSWER%:name: assignment_2_8b_pfam
-%ANSWER%`
+%ANSWER%```
 %ANSWER%9.
 Amino acid quiz
-%ANSWER%`{list-table}
+%ANSWER%```{list-table}
 %ANSWER%:header-rows: 1
 %ANSWER%:widths: auto
 %ANSWER%:name: assignment_2_9_quiz_answers